slint-ui/slint/api/cpp/README.md

 ```

 If you prefer to treat SixtyFPS as an external CMake package, then you can also build SixtyFPS from source like a regular
-CMake project, install it into a prefix directory of your choice and use `find_package(SixtyFPS)` in your `CMakeLists.txt`.
+CMake project, install it into a prefix directory of your choice and use `find_package(Slint)` in your `CMakeLists.txt`.

 #### Cross-compiling